Is Vegan Gluten Free? What You Need to Know From a Dietitian

 Is Vegan Gluten Free?

-No, vegan does not automatically mean gluten free, but a vegan diet can exclude gluten.
+No, ‘vegan’ does not mean gluten free, but a vegan diet can exclude gluten when gluten containing foods are omitted.

-Put in another way: gluten free diets can be vegan diets, but not all gluten free diets are vegan.
+Put in another way: gluten free vegan diets can be created, but not all gluten free diets are vegan.

 Was that confusing?